 The proposed amount of commercial area, 3,000 square feet of interior space (previously 1,049 square feet), is a substantial portion (38%) of total building area, but is proposed only as artist studio space.
 The large size of the space is proposed since there is a low parking requirement associated with an artist studio.
 This would be a unique use that does not currently exist in the City, and may create challenges in finding suitable tenants.
 The Planning Commission had expressed interest in locating the commercial façade close to Highland Avenue, but the updated plan proposes a 15-foot setback.
 A storage closet is also proposed within the front wall of the commercial space.
-The original plan proposed an 18-foot setback with a patio that could not be used for commercial use due to the low artist studio parking requirement, but art manufacturing activity in the patio area could have aesthetic, odor, and noise concerns.
+The original plan proposed an 18-foot setback with a patio that could not be used for commercial operation.
+The patio space in the setback area would now be permitted for commercial use due to the low artist studio parking requirement, but art manufacturing activity in the patio area could have aesthetic, odor, and noise concerns.
 The zoning code does not identify how much, if any, incidental retail use would be permitted in an artist studio, but such a use may not be viable or desirable without a retail component.